ichabod801/dm/WALK_THROUGH.md

 orc-3 has been removed from the initiative order.
 ```

 First, note that we used the alias 'n' for the 'next' command to get to Flint, the next combatant in the initiative order.
 Next, when we hit orc-3 (identified with his initiative order of 2) for 8 points, it dropped to 0 HP, and was automatically removed from the initiative order.
-Egor will do this for monsters, but not for player characters (to give them time to heal each other).
+Egor will do this for monsters, but not for player characters (to give them time to heal each other, or in case you are not closely tracking their HP).
 You can use the set command to turn this off for all combatants (`set auto-kill false`).
 If you want to force something out of the initiative order otherwise, you can use the kill command.

 Now, say Flint has another attack.
 He might go after orc-2, using 4 to identify him.
 Be careful of this, because when orc-3 is removed from the initiative order, that order changes.
 If at any point you need clarification of the current initiative order, you can see it again with the show command.